Aijaz Ahmad

-Aijaz Ahmad (ऐजाज़ अहमद, اعجاز احمد; 1941 – 9 March 2022) was an Indian-born Marxist philosopher, literary theorist, and political commentator.
+Aijaz Ahmad (c.
+1941 – 9 March 2022) was an Indian-born Marxist philosopher, literary theorist, and political commentator.
 He was the Chancellor's Professor at the University of California, Irvine School of Humanities’ Department of Comparative Literature.

 Biography

 Aijaz Ahmad was born in Muzaffarnagar, British Raj in 1941.

 Academic and journalism career

 He was a professorial fellow at the Centre of Contemporary Studies, Nehru Memorial Museum and Library, New Delhi, India, visiting professor at the Centre for Political Studies, Jawaharlal Nehru University, New Delhi, and visiting professor of political science at York University, Toronto, Canada.
 He also worked as an editorial consultant with the Frontline and as a senior news analyst for the news website NewsClick.

 Work

 In his book In Theory: Classes, Nations, Literatures, Ahmad primarily discusses the role of theory and theorists in the movement against colonialism and imperialism.

 Personal life

 Ahmad died in Irvine, California, on 9 March 2022, at age 81.
 He was hospitalised for age-related ailments and had returned home only a few days prior to his death.
 Rutgers University law professor Adil Ahmad Haque is his son.